Bestinvest Logo

 Diversification – combining assets with different characteristics to improve the balance of a portfolio – is highly prized in the investment world.
 However, it has also become increasingly hard to come by.

-Another issue is the intermittency of supply.
-Whilst gas can be stored and then used to generate electricity as required, wind and solar output varies depending on the weather – a lack of sunshine and wind meant renewable energy supply was actually lower in 2021 than in 2020.
-Even when it is sunny or windy the electricity generated can exceed demand, and battery technology to store the excess power remains in its infancy.
+• Intermittency of supply – whilst gas can be stored and then used to generate electricity as required, wind and solar output varies depending on the weather; a lack of sunshine and wind meant renewable energy supply was lower in 2021 than in 2020.
+However when it is sunny or windy the electricity generated can exceed demand.
+Whilst the excess power can often be exported to Europe, battery technology to store it for future use remains in its infancy

 How can Bestinvest help you?